 The person responsible for issuing the Medical Certificate or the Coroner’s office will inform you as to where you need to register the death.
 Almost all registry offices operate appointment systems, so please do telephone or use their online appointment booking process to arrange an appointment.
 You will find the numbers and relevant information on your local county council website (or unitary authority in many cities).
 It’s important to remember that where a death is registered is determined by where someone died and not where they lived.

 It is possible to register from a different geographical area if you are unable to travel, but it will require documents to be posted between registrars which can add a time delay possibly impacting the funeral date.
-More information can be found here.
+More information can be found on the Gov UK website.

 When you go to register the death, you will be asked for: